Akangkha/Akangkha/README.md

 <br/>

 <div align="center">
-  <b>Based in India · Open to opportunities in Bangalore and beyond</b>
+  <b>Based in India · Open to opportunities in Hyderabad, Bangalore, Pune, Bhubaneshwar and beyond</b>
 </div>

----

 <div align="center">
   <sub>Thanks for scrolling.
 If something here resonates with your team, I’d be happy to continue the conversation.</sub>